 Vacation.
 Generally, people take a vacation to have some fun and maybe get some sun.
-But there are times the sun isn’t shining and the fun is watching a bit of TV.
+But there are times the sun isn’t shining, and the fun is watching a bit of TV.
 Well, now that the market is saturated with smart TVs, you’re likely to find one at your next Airbnb or house rental.
 And most of these smart TVs have one thing in common: pre-installed streaming services.

 Estimated reading time: 3 minutes

-We usually try and skip watching TV while on vacation, but I know Samsung TV Plus is pre-installed and requires no login, so I thought we’d watch a little something.
-For fun, I checked out some of the other streaming services, and to my shock, several of them still had users logged in.
+We usually try to skip watching TV while on vacation, but I know Samsung TV Plus is pre-installed and requires no login, so I thought we’d watch a little something.
+For fun, I checked out some other streaming services, and to my shock, several of them still had users logged in.
 I went in and logged these accounts out, but this is a good reminder to always log out of streaming accounts before you leave.

 Or even better yet, don’t log in to a device you don’t own.
 I bring along an HDMI cable to hook up my laptop to any TVs, should I want to use one of my streaming accounts.
 Forgetting to log out of your streaming accounts could result in someone purchasing movies on that account — both Vudu and Amazon Prime both have options to purchase media.
 Or even worse, someone may be able to change your password or account details.